nautobot/nautobot-app-golden-config/docs/navigating-golden.md

 ## API

 To run the job programmactially, reference the [nautobot documentation](https://nautobot.readthedocs.io/en/stable/additional-features/jobs/#via-the-api) for the proper API call.
-Pay special attention to the `class_path` defintion.
+Pay special attention to the `class_path` definition.

 ## Feature Enablement